 Auth__Local__AdminUser__Roles__0 | No | admin | Roles assigned to the admin |

 The admin password must be at least 12 characters.
-The service will not start with a weak or default password in non-development environments.
+The service will not start with a weak or default password.

-What users experience: A login page where they enter the admin email and password.
+What users experience: A login page where they enter their email and password.

 OIDC mode connects to your company's identity provider, letting users log in with their existing corporate credentials.
 This is the recommended mode for all production deployments.